SAP/luigi/docs/authorization-configuration.md

 ### Third-party cookies and silent token refresh

 The OpenID Connect configuration allows you to specify the **automaticSilentRenew** option.
 When set to `true`, Luigi attempts to automatically renew the token in the background before it expires.
 Be aware that this mechanism requires the browser to support [third-party cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Third-party_cookies).
 It is possible to detect whether the user's browser supports the mechanism by using the script in [`third-party-cookies`](https://github.com/kyma-project/luigi/tree/master/core/third-party-cookies) catalog.
 Deploy these files on a **different domain** than your main application and set **thirdPartyCookiesScriptLocation** to `init.html` file.
-Luigi will then detect the cookies support at the initialization and warn in the console if user's browser has it disabled.
+During initialization, Luigi detects the cookies support and produces a warning in the console if cookies are disabled in the user's browser.

 When Luigi fails to renew the token and then logs out the user, it adds the following query parameters to the logout page redirect URL: `?reason=tokenExpired&thirdPartyCookies=[VALUE]`.
 Luigi replaces the **VALUE**  with one of the following:
 - `disabled` means that third party cookies is disabled.